Adirlou/OptML_Project/README.md

 # Optimization for Machine Learning: Mini-Project

 ## Decentralized SGD using Choco-SGD
-Paul Griesser, Adrien Vandenbroucque, Robin Zbinden
+*by Paul Griesser, Adrien Vandenbroucque, Robin Zbinden*

 In this project, we propose a Python code to compute a decentralized version of the SGD algorithm, presented here https://github.com/epfml/ChocoSGD.